 Understanding Fertility Problems: The Woman’s Evaluation

-To help your doctor look for the cause of fertility issues, you will have an evaluation.
-It will include a medical history, physical exam, and some basic tests.
-If needed, your doctor may also suggest procedures.
+To help your healthcare provider look for the cause of fertility issues, you will have an evaluation.
+It will include your health history, a physical exam, and some basic tests.
+If needed, your provider may also suggest procedures.
 These allow him or her to look at your reproductive organs.

-Your doctor will ask about your health and lifestyle.
-You’ll also be asked about factors that can affect your ability to get pregnant such as how often you have sex, your menstrual cycle and any medicines or herbs you take.
-Be sure to mention any prior pregnancies or surgeries.
+Your healthcare provider will ask about your health and lifestyle.
+You’ll also be asked about factors that can affect your ability to get pregnant.
+This might be how often you have sex, your menstrual cycle, and any medicines or herbs you take.
+Be sure to mention any past pregnancies or surgeries.
 You should also mention if you’ve had any pelvic infections or sexually transmitted infections.

-A physical exam helps your doctor learn about your health.
+A physical exam helps your healthcare provider learn about your health.
 It includes a pelvic exam to check for swelling, infection, or other problems.
+Your provider may also do a Pap test.
 Your hormone function is also checked.
-To do this, your doctor looks at your breast development, body fat, and hair distribution.
+To do this, your provider looks at your breast development, body fat, and hair distribution.

 Your evaluation will likely include some basic tests.
 These include blood tests.
 In some cases, it also includes tests that check the health of your cervix.

-Blood tests can be used to check the following factors:
+Blood tests can be used to check the following things:

-Hormone levels (FSH, LH, AMH, estrogen, and progesterone, prolactin)
+Hormone levels.
+These include FSH, LH, AMH, estrogen, and progesterone, prolactin.

 Blood sugar and insulin levels